 Polls suggest that the two parties might just fall short of a majority.
 Conservative and liberal voters who want to keep the left out of power ought to give the Free Democrats their support.
 Read more

-- Spain claims control of Catalonia’s public finances and police force in an effort to stop the independence referendum planned for October 1.
+- Spain claims control of Catalonia’s public finances and police force in an attempt to prevent the region from voting on independence.

-- Regional president Carles Puigdemont says Spain has “crossed a red line.”
+- According to regional president Carles Puigdemont, Spain has “crossed a red line.”
 Read more

 - Britain’s ruling Conservatives have lost their majority in Parliament, going down from 329 to 318 seats.